Economy of China: Semiconductor industry

 The Chinese semiconductor industry, including IC design and manufacturing, forms a major part of China's IT industry.
 China's semiconductor industry consists of a wide variety of companies, from integrated device manufacturers to pure-play foundries to fabless semiconductor companies.
 Integrated device manufacturers (IDMs) design and manufacture integrated circuits.
-Pure-play foundries foundries only manufacture devices for other companies, without designing them, while fabless semiconductor companies only design devices.
+Pure-play foundries only manufacture devices for other companies, without designing them, while fabless semiconductor companies only design devices.
 Examples of Chinese IDMs are YMTC and CXMT, examples of Chinese pure-play foundries are SMIC, Hua Hong Semiconductor and Wingtech, and examples of Chinese fabless companies are Zhaoxin, HiSilicon and UNISOC.

 China is the currently the world's largest semiconductor market in terms of consumption.
 In 2020, China represented 53.7% of worldwide chip sales, or $239.45 billion out of $446.1 billion.
 However, a large percentage are imported from multinational suppliers.
 In 2020, imports took up 83.38% ($199.7 billion) of total chip sales.
 In response, the country has launched a number of initiatives to close the gap, including investing $150 billion into its domestic IC industry, with a "Made in China 2025" goal of 70% domestic production.
 China leads the world in terms of number of new fabs under construction, with 8 out of 19 worldwide in 2021, and 17 fabs in total are expected to start construction from 2021 to 2023.
 Total installed capacity of Chinese-owned chipmakers will also increase from 2.96 million wafers per month (wpm) in 2020 to 3.572 million wpm in 2021.

 Other industries

 Substantial investments were made in the manufacture of solar panels and wind generators by a number of companies, supported by liberal loans by banks and local governments.
 However, by 2012 manufacturing capacity had far outstripped domestic and global demand for both products, particularly solar panels, which were subjected to anti-dumping penalties by both the United States and Europe.
 The global oversupply has resulted in bankruptcies and production cutbacks both inside and outside China.
-China has budgeted $50 billion to subsidize production of solar power over the two decades following 2015 but, even at the sharply reduced price resulting from oversupply, as of 2012 cost of solar power in China remained three times that of power produced by conventional coal-fired power plants.
+China has budgeted $50 billion to subsidize production of solar power over the two decades following 2015.

 China is the world's biggest sex toy producer and accounts for 70% of the worldwide sex toys production.
 In the country, 1,000 manufacturers are active in this industry, which generates about two billion dollars a year.

-As of 2011, China was the world's largest market for personal computers Since 2019, Samsung Electronics, Hyundai Motors, Kia Motors and LG Electronics are moving some or all production out of China, in order to reduce overdependence on the Chinese market and avoid risks related with increased local competition, China's economic slowdown and the US-China trade war.
+As of 2011, China was the world's largest market for personal computers.
+China has the second-largest reserve of computers in the world as of 2024.